 Dunster Castle is a former motte and bailey castle, now a country house.
 The present castle dates mainly from the 15th century when the Luttrell family became the owners.

 The medieval castle walls were mostly destroyed following the siege of Dunster Castle at the end of the English Civil War.
 It has been reconstructed several times, most recently in the 19th century and was given to the National Trust in 1976.

-Don’t miss it’s gardens – home to four different micro-climates, it is filled with a diverse range of plants and wildlife.
+Don’t miss its gardens, home to four different micro-climates; you’ll find a diverse range of plants and wildlife.

 A large part of the inn was pulled down by the Great Eastern Railway Company (who used part of the building as offices) in 1874, but it still retains part of its gallery.
 The famous inn was visited by Charles Dickens and mentioned in Little Dorrit.
 It was given to the National Trust in 1937.

 To note, this photograph was taken by John Gay, a pre-war German exile who forged a career as a professional photographer in the decades after 1945.